sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 **Configuration**

-iopUrl is url of your running reva instance.
-Configure “iopUrl” to point to your revad instance.
+iopUrl is url of your main revad instance.
+Configure “iopUrl” to point to your main revad instance.

 Go to the admin settings for Science Mesh and set the IOP URL to e.g. https://example.com/iop/

 There is also a `shared_secret` that must be same in `reva.toml` file and Nextcloud database.
 This secret use to reva can authenticate the requests from Nextcloud.

-Set a shared secret that matches the one you configured in the TOML file of your revad instance.
+Set a shared secret that matches the one you configured in the TOML file of your main revad instance.

 Make sure that `revaSharedSecret` in there matches the `shared_secret` entry in the following sections of your `revad.toml` file: